We are independent & ad-supported. We may earn a commission for purchases made through our links.

 Jessica Ellis

-With a B.A. in theater from UCLA and a graduate degree in screenwriting from the American Film Institute, Jessica is passionate about drama and film.
-She has many other interests, and enjoys learning and writing about a wide range of topics in her role as a BeautyAnswered writer.
+With a B.A. in theater from UCLA and a graduate degree in screenwriting from the American Film Institute, Jessica Ellis brings a unique perspective to her work as a writer for BeautyAnswered.
+While passionate about drama and film, Jessica enjoys learning and writing about a wide range of topics, creating content that is both informative and engaging for readers.

 Discussion Comments